 Paul Hartz was born and raised on the 150 acre farm in Morgantown, Lancaster County, Pennsylvania.
 Paul has been experimenting with organic agriculture for more than 30 years.
 He was a member of some of the founding organizations for organic certification in Pennsylvania.
 In 1997 the farm was officially certified organic by Pennsylvania Certified Organic (PCO).

 Paul and his wife began a small health food store on the farm over 35 years ago.
 The store began in the basement of their house.
 As the business grew they eventually built the existing building on the farm which houses the store to this day.
 Paul continues to farm 80 acres of grains and hay and raises beef and chicken to supply the store.

 Erica Lavdanski worked for Paul at Hartz Natural Foods in 1996-1999.
 There she gained a knowledge of the importance of organic agriculture and farming.
 She gave up her pursuit of being a Naturopathic Doctor to become an organic farmer.
 She then traveled to several farms around the country doing internships and learning to farm.

 Paul and Erica maintained a friendship throughout this time and decided to partner up to create B & H Organic Produce.
 In 2008, Paul Hartz asked Erica to join his farm by adding a produce operation.

 B & H began as a 1/8 acre produce garden serving the West Reading Farmer’s Market, Hartz Natural Foods and a 10 member CSA.
-Each year the vegetable production has grown and it is now 8 acres, serving several farmers’ markets, Hartz Natural Foods and a 100 member, 3 season CSA.
+Each year the vegetable production has grown and it is now 8 acres, serving several farmers’ markets and Hartz Natural Foods.